 How the Booth’s Algorithm Works?

-Booth’s algorithm operates by examining consecutive pairs of bits in the multiplier and performing arithmetic operations based on these pairs.
-It uses the 2’s complement representation of numbers to handle both positive and negative values.
+The algorithm by Booth works on scanning successive pairs of bits in the multiplier and doing arithmetic depending on the pairs.
+It uses the 2's complement form of number representation to support both positive and negative numbers.

 Step 1: Initialize the registers